sanchitgnawali/sanchitgnawali/README.md

 - 🔭 Currently working on a Springboot and a React project
 - 🌱 I’m currently learning GraphQL, Network Forensics, Operating Systems and AWS
 - 👯 I’m looking to collaborate on any related topic that i'm currently learning
-- 💬 Ask me about Data structures and Algorighms
+- 💬 Ask me about Data structures and Algorighms, System Design, and Databases
 - 🥅 2022 Goals: Learn more algorithms and contribute to open source

 <br/>